nbering/terraform-provider-ansible/README.md

 ### Compiling From Source

-> Note: Terraform requires Go 1.9 or later to successfully compile.
+> Note: Terraform requires Go 1.11 or later to successfully compile.

+> Note: Dependencies are no longer included in this repository.
+You may need the [bazaar][10] version control utility to download some of Terraform's Go-lang module dependencies.

 If you'd like to take advantage of features not yet available in a pre-compiled release, you can compile `terraform-provider-ansible` from source.